Lessons From the Master Who Stopped Coming

 We fed those pigeons for hours as I just listened to his stories about what was important now with the movement.

-How he would soon be the same age as his Master once was.
+How he would soon be the same age as his Master once was and how one never thinks that could happen.

 How could the Master not come?